streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 The [rescaling script](https://github.com/matkoniecz/rescaling_for_android) may be useful, but you can also do this manually with Gimp or similar software.

+Please try to keep the images small (consider they already make up more than half of the APK size), and consider using vector graphics instead of photos where it's reasonable.

 After adding a photo, remember to update [the credits file](app/src/main/res/authors.txt) (different to the one for icons).

 ## Resurvey